What does it mean to be a barista?

 What is the fuss about getting a barista certification?

-The popularity of proper training among aspiring baristas can be judged from the fact that, in recent years, barista training online courses have begun to spring up!
+The popularity of proper training among aspiring baristas can be judged by the fact that, in recent years, barista training online courses have begun to spring up!
 These let you develop your skills at your own pace and are great for those who don’t have the resources to commute to and from a physical institute.

 Barista training qualifications in the United States